Master Instagram Ads with Ads Manager

 If you’re an agency that’s working with multiple accounts, you can assign permissions and ad accounts on this settings page (just as you would with different Facebook pages).

 For some of you who already had Business Manager synced with an Instagram account, you might have created an Instagram ad on accident.
-It’s a feature that’s automatically ticked in Power Editor now, so unless you’re really paying attention to the details, this sneaky setting could get overlooked.
+It’s a feature that’s automatically ticked in Ads Manager now, so unless you’re really paying attention to the details, this sneaky setting could get overlooked.

 Step 3: Build Your Ad

 The first steps in creating an Instagram aren’t too different from the ones used to create a Facebook ad.
-Click +Create Ad Set at the top-left of the Power Editor screen, and fill in the beginning steps: Campaign, Buying Type, and Objective.
+Click +Create Ad Set at the top-left of the Ads Manager screen, and fill in the beginning steps: Campaign, Buying Type, and Objective.

 You can scroll through the objectives to find the perfect match for your goal.
 Some of the options do require you have the Facebook pixel installed on your website (which we’ve also explained in-depth right here).